Buying Property As A Student: Can You Get A Home Loan In College Or Graduate School?

 - You’re more prone to market fluctuations if you’re only in the home for a short period of time.
 History has proven that the housing values tend to go up at a fairly predictable rate over the course of a long period.
 But that doesn’t mean the real estate sector is immune to near-term fluctuations.
 You don’t want to end up in a situation where you have to sell because you need to move in the middle of a down market.
 College students are more likely to need to move.

-You may have to figure out how to balance your student life with the responsibilities of homeownership, and that’s not always easy.
+Either way, you may have to figure out how to balance your student life with the responsibilities of homeownership, and that’s not always easy.

 Tips For Acing Your Mortgage Application